elastic/dorothy/.github/ISSUE_TEMPLATE/question.md

 ---

-If you have a question and prefer a more synchronous method of communication, reach out to us in the **#security** channel in [Elastic's Community Slack workspace](https://ela.st/slack).
+Feel free to reach out in the **#security** channel in [Elastic's Community Slack workspace](https://ela.st/slack).
+If you prefer asynchronous communication, feel free to open an issue.

 **Question**
 Please include as much detail as possible